1886 Liechtenstein general election: Results

-The election of Oberland's Landtag members and substitutes was held on 19 April in Vaduz.
-Of Oberland's 114 electors, 112 were present.
-Oberland elected six Landtag members and four substitutes.
-One Landtag seat for Oberland was left vacant as there were candidates from Oberland who did not accept their election as Landtag members.
+The election of Oberland's Landtag members and their deputies was held on 19 April in Vaduz Castle.
+Of Oberland's 114 electors, 112 were present for the voting; Oberland elected seven Landtag members and four deputies.
 The election of Unterland's Landtag members and substitutes was held on 20 April in Mauren.
-Of Unterland's 68 electors, 67 were present.
-Unterland elected five Landtag members and two substitutes.
+Of Unterland's 68 electors, 67 were present for voting; Unterland elected five Landtag members and two deputies.